Consumer Proposal vs BankruptcyBy Caitlin in Debt

 When you negotiate a consumer proposal, and it is granted by your creditors, you will not have to surrender any of your assets.
 This is one of the positive aspects of this type of debt restructuring as it allows you to keep your hard earned property without any losses.

-The opposite is true when you file for bankruptcy, where you will suffer property loss, and your assets must be surrendered to achieve an absolution from debt, including any tax refunds or credits you are owed (click here to see what you can keep during bankruptcy).
-There are certain exemptions as to which assets should be surrendered, including your clothing, furniture, and in some cases a vehicle that is considered necessary for the execution of your job, but these vary by province, so make sure you contact a professional to determine what you can, or can’t keep.
-Luxury items, such as yachts, are usually at the top of the list of assets that must be surrendered, as well as any inheritance received during the time you are in bankruptcy.
+The opposite is true when you file for bankruptcy, where you will suffer property loss and your assets must be surrendered to achieve an absolution from debt, including any tax refunds or credits you are owed (click here to see what you can keep during bankruptcy).
+There are certain exemptions as to which assets should be surrendered, including your clothing, furniture, and in some cases a vehicle that is considered necessary for the execution of your job, but these vary by province so make sure you contact a professional to determine what you can or can’t keep.
+Luxury items, such as recreational vehicles, are usually at the top of the list of assets that must be surrendered, as well as any inheritance received during the time you are in bankruptcy.

 What Will Happen To My Credit Rating?

 In both cases, your credit rating will be negatively affected, since you were unable to pay your debt without having to resort to extreme measures.
 The difference resides in how badly your rating is affected by either option.